gt-cs3220/gt-cs3220.github.io/project2.md

 ***Please do not procrastinate.***

-## Part 2: Pass a subset of RISC-V test suites
+## Part 2: Pass a subset of RISC-V test suite
 In this part, you will add more instructions in your pipeline to test RISC-V ISA.
 You need to pass the test cases in part-2 test suites.
 T We will provide RISC-V test suite modified for our ISA to test your design.
 Testing all the test suits is for your debugging purpose. he test suite will be released soon.